mauricioaznar/personal-portfolio/content/snippets/npm.md

 }
 ```

-* set this properties in tsconfig.json
+* set these properties in tsconfig.json
 ```json
 {
   "declaration": true,